 First-Year Application Checklist

 Application Fee or Fee Waiver.
-You may submit a fee waiver one of two ways: 1) Select the fee waiver option on the Common Application.
+You may submit a fee waiver one of two ways: 1) Select the fee waiver option on the Coalition Application or Common Application.
 Your school counselor must approve your fee waiver request online or submit your fee waiver form by mail or fax.
-2) Select one of the following fee waiver options on the Princeton Supplement: Princeton-specific, ACT, College Board or NACAC.
+2) Select one of the following fee waiver options on the application: Princeton-specific, ACT, College Board or NACAC.
 All low-income students are eligible for the Princeton-specific fee waiver.
 In addition, all applicants who are serving or have served in the U.S. military are eligible for the Princeton-specific fee waiver.
 If you use the Princeton-specific fee waiver, you do not need to get approval from your college counselor or academic adviser.

 - Graded Written Paper.
 A graded written paper is required, preferably in the subjects of English or history.

 Transcript.
 An official transcript must be sent by a school counselor or school official.

 - School Report (SR).
 The SR form is available from the Coalition Application or Common Application website.
 Please ask your school counselor or other school official to complete and submit the SR form.